Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Dataset

 To reduce the likelihood of bot participation or inattentive responses, annotators were required to complete multiple attention checks throughout the study in which they were instructed to assign a specific, predetermined label (e.g., \textit{``Please assign a +3 score''}).
 Selecting any other label was treated as a failure to follow the instructions.

-In addition, a set of potentially unambiguous sentences ($n=229$) was manually pre-annotated by the authors for use in quality assessment.
-Annotators were presented with a random subset of these sentences, and if they failed to correctly annotate more than $20\%$ of them, a full assessment of their performance was warranted, which usually caused their annotations to be discarded.
+In addition, a set of potentially unambiguous sentences ($n=229$), manually pre-annotated by the authors was used in quality assessment.
+Annotators were presented with a random subset of these sentences, and if they failed to correctly annotate more than $20\%$ of them, their work was subject to full review and typically discarded.

 \paragraph{Instructions} To reduce annotator cognitive load, we annotate trust, sociability, and competence independently.
 We adapted the word-level guidelines proposed by \citet{wordsofwarmth} for sentence--target pair annotations.
 The full annotation guidelines are provided in Appendix~\ref{appendix:english-guidelines}.
 Annotators are shown a post together with a target and are asked to rate each of the three dimensions on a 7-point ordinal scale.
 Scores range from $-3$---very low trust, very low sociability, or very low competence---to $+3$---very high trust, very high sociability, or very high competence---depending on the dimension being annotated.
 A score of $0$ indicates neutrality, non-applicability, or a lack of (expressed) information.